josephj/ignition-fe-coding-test-answer/README.md

 Write a function `isValidDecimal` that takes a `string` and returns

-TODO: It's ambiguous for the `number` input especially when test indicates it's true

 - `true`, if it receives a string representing a valid decimal
 - `false`, if input is not a valid decimal